RyannosaurusRex/ryanhayes.net/src/content/2011-06-01-a-first-look-at-codename-windows-8-or-will-there-be-silverlight-in-windows-8.md

 ---
 id: 1001347256
-title: 'A first look at Codename: Windows 8 OR &quot;Will there be Silverlight in Windows 8?&quot;'
+title: A first look at Codename Windows 8 OR Will there be Silverlight in Windows 8?
 date: 2011-06-01T20:49:13+00:00
 author: Ryan Hayes
 layout: post